Why focus on core words?

 Studies across different languages and age groups have found that around 50 words account for 40-50% of our daily communication.
 100 words account for 60%, and 200-400 words make up 80% of the words we use every day.
 Core words are usually verbs, adjectives, and pronouns, and less likely to be nouns.

-By giving AAC learners quick access to these core words, we’re providing them with a powerful tool to communicate whatever they want to say.
+By giving AAC users quick access to these core words, we’re providing them with a powerful tool to communicate whatever they want to say.
 Rather than relying on preprogrammed sentences or phrases such as “I want” and “I see”, they can choose from a relatively small set of words to create their own sentences.
-They can express a wider variety of ideas, and work on grammar.
+They can express a wider variety of ideas.

 Core word vocabularies

-There are several core-word based vocabularies available in apps (such as Proloquo2Go) or communication devices.
-In theory, these vocabularies should give an AAC learner 80% of the words he needs to communicate.
-The AAC learner would benefit more from learning how to find and combine core words to express personal thoughts and preferences.
+There are several core-word based vocabularies available in apps (such as Proloquo and Proloquo2Go) or communication devices.
+In theory, these vocabularies give an AAC user 80% of the words they need to communicate.
+AAC users benefit from learning how to find and combine core words to express personal thoughts and preferences.

 Core words are just one important part of a communication system.
 All communication tools should be balanced with also quick access to fringe vocabulary and the alphabet.
 Access to all these words and letters lets AAC users learn to communicate for a wide variety of reasons.